 Byakuya sipped at the tea and felt warmth spread slowly through his body.
 And to his surprise, the samurai said nothing more as they finished their tea and enjoyed the warmth of the fire together.
-When the tea was gone, Byakuya settled on the samurai's chest and closed his eyes, drifting off to the gentle touches of the spirit's gloved hands on his hair and bare skin.
-There was something oddly comforting, he thought, being so naked, and placing himself in the arms of his warrior zanpakutou.
+When the tea was gone, Byakuya settled on the samurai's chest and closed his eyes, drifting off to the gentle touches of the spirit's gloved hands on his hair and body.
+There was something oddly comforting, he thought, being so bared, and placing himself in the arms of his warrior zanpakutou.
 Being one whose strength was called so often to defend others, it was, he thought, both refreshing and exotic to let himself become more vulnerable and to let his safety reside with this one he trusted so deeply.
 He longed for there to be a way to express his gratitude, but no words seemed right.
 He settled instead for nuzzling into the samurai's shoulder and placing a kiss beneath his earlobe.
 He could feel the spirit's smile, even with him still masked.
 He settled more deeply into Senbonzakura's arms and drifted off to sleep.

 So, you found the beginnings of a trail, did you?
 Kouga's voice whispered in his sleeping mind, Why do you set it aside so easily?
 Why not explore Kuchiki Kanaye's background a bit more?
 After all, being a powerful shinigami, you don't really need a zanpakutou, ne?
 You could be without Senbonzakura's power and depend on your kido and fighting skills, ne?
 Oh, but I forgot.
 You are dedicated to obedience.
 You won't entertain the notion.
 And you believe so strongly in the resonation between your souls.
 No, you will try to deny yourself, won't you?
 But watch what happens as desperation sets in.
 Watch what happens as you realize there is no other way.
 If you are like me, you will abandon your silly principles and follow your desires.
 And I still believe that you are more like me than you realize.